sdtsui/sdtsui.github.com/_posts/2015-04-18-why-hack-reactor-is-the-CS-degree-for-the-21st-century.md

 ---
 layout: post
-title:  Why Hack Reator is the CS Degree of the 21st Century
+title:  Why Hack Reator is the CS Degree for the 21st Century
 date:   2015-04-18
 author: "Daniel Tsui"
 tags: